nikolas/lettuce/README.md

 1. [Cucumber](http://cukes.info/) makes [Ruby](http://www.ruby-lang.org/) even more sexy.
 Python needed something like it.
 2. Testing must be funny and easy.
 3. Most python developers code in python, not ruby.
 4. Ruby has Capistrano, Python has Fabric.
-Ruby has cucumber, Python has lettuce.
+Ruby has cucumber, Python has lettuce (and [behave](http://pythonhosted.org/behave/)).
 5. I personally don't like mixing many languages in small projects.
 Keeping all in python is better.
 6. I love python, and ever did.
 But I also ever missed something that make writing tests easier and funnier.
 7. I like [nose](https://github.com/nose-devs/nose), which is a unittest pythonic framework.
 However, as the project I work on grows, so do the tests, and it becomes harder to understand them.